Geography

 Geography lessons at The Archbishop’s School aim to provide an interesting and relevant course of study that will both prepare students for further study at GCSE and provide a broad and balanced geographical education that gives them the appropriate knowledge and skills for life beyond the classroom.
 We aim to provide varied and stimulating lessons that allow all students to achieve, providing a good grounding of basic geographical understanding for all, while stretching and challenging our most able students as well.

-In Geography lessons, students are encouraged to develop their use of geographical vocabulary as their numerical and graphical skills.
+In Geography lessons, students are encouraged to develop their use of geographical vocabulary as well as their numerical and graphical skills.
 An exciting programme of fieldwork is also being developed.
 This is already strong at GCSE and A’ Level and is being developed for other year groups.

 Opportunities are found to link content and skills with students own experiences, which are then expanded on.
 Prior knowledge is revisited through recap and starter activities and opportunities are found to make links between different topics so that overall understanding of the world is enhanced.
 Links are also frequently made between physical and human Geography in case study examples of places.